Kubeflow model serving API setup

 2. Prepare training data

-You can build a review rating prediction model using restaurant review data from the 2015 Yelp restaurant rating prediction competition.
+You’ll implement a model that predicts restaurant review ratings using Yelp restaurant review data from the 2015 Yelp challenge.

 Item | Description |